TiffanyJiayue/PropertyValuationExercise_MQE/README.md

 2. Open the R Markdown file (Valuating_ScheiblerHouse.Rmd) in RStudio; run the chunks sequentially.

 # Contact
-For questions or suggestions, feel free to reach out:
+For questions or suggestions, feel free to reach out via GitHub
-Email: jil579@pitt.edu